hoodiehq-archive/documentation/worker.md

       ✔ 1 test complete (45ms)

 Great!
-But we’re not done yet. `_changeCallback()` still does two job.
+But we’re not done yet. `_changeCallback()` still does two jobs.
 Let’s move the message formatting into its own method:

     WorkerLog.prototype._formatLogMessage = function(obj)
     {